 Kitchen Pails for Compost

 Residents have been provided 2-gallon kitchen pails that are meant to be used as a convenience in your home.
 Simply use the pail for scraps in your home then empty the contents into your green Compost Cart.
 The pail does not get placed on the street for collection.
-Contact Recology if you need to order a replacement kitchen pail, you can order one today by filling out this form.
+If you need a replacement kitchen pail, you can order one today by filling out this form.

 You can use newspapers, paper bags, and paper towels to line the kitchen pail or collect your food scraps.